gusmarlaj/BehavioralAnalyst/README.md

     - Conducting a research in the field of Fatigue and Sleep (Stay tuned for updates...)
     - Engaging in Kaggle and Udemy projects to improve my analytical skills
     - Pursuing personal projects that push the boundaries of innovation
-    - Crafting my next enlightening blog post
+    - Crafting my next enlightening blog post.
+Check it out!
     - Sharpening my expertise in Python and machine learning techniques

 ## 🌱 I'm currently learning